milkyway-multimedia/silverstripe-mwm/README.md

 **Silverstripe Utilities (Milkyway Multimedia)** are just some additional scripts that are required for some of our modules to function.

 Includes:
 - Milkyway\Assets : This is a class that gives additional functionality to the Silverstripe Requirements Engine.
-This automatically enabled the requirements engine, except for the backend.
+The new backend is automatically disabled for the administration section.

+### Milkyway\Assets
+This adds a couple of new methods that you can control:

+- Milkywya\Assets::defer($file) : Defer a file (loaded after rest of content has finished downloading, using Google Async method)
+- Milkywya\Assets::inline($file, $top = false) : Inline a file (output contents of file directly to specific section
+- Milkyway\Assets::add(array $files, 'first/last/defer/inline/inline-head', $before = '') : Add a requirement to the page in a specific section/way.
+- Milkyway\Assets::remove(array $files, 'first/last/defer/inline/inline-head') : Remove a requirement (only works on those added using this interface).
+If you leave out the second argument, it will search all requirements and remove it

 ## Install
 Add the following to your composer.json file